Chart Color Schemes

 An assessment of population growth drivers in East Bunbury - Glen Iris reveals an overall ranking slightly below national averages considering recent, and medium term trends

-East Bunbury - Glen Iris' population was around 7,847 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 652 people (9.1%) since the 2021 Census, which recorded a population of 7,195.
-The change is inferred from the estimated resident population of 7,811 in June 2024 and an additional 23 validated new addresses since the Census date.
+East Bunbury - Glen Iris' population was 7,847 as of November 2025, according to AreaSearch's analysis.
+This figure reflects a growth of 652 people, representing a 9.1% increase since the 2021 Census, which reported a population of 7,195.
+The change was inferred from the estimated resident population of 7,811 in June 2024 and an additional 23 validated new addresses since the Census date.
 This results in a density ratio of 341 persons per square kilometer.
-East Bunbury - Glen Iris' growth rate of 9.1% since the 2021 census exceeded the national average of 8.9%, indicating it as a regional growth leader.
-Overseas migration contributed approximately 39.3% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.
+East Bunbury - Glen Iris' growth rate exceeded the national average of 8.9% between the 2021 Census and June 2024, making it a growth leader in the region.
+Overseas migration contributed approximately 39.3% to overall population gains during this period, although all drivers including natural growth and interstate migration were positive factors.

 Frequently Asked Questions - Population